Use Bindplane with Google SecOps

 Event bus for HA

 Bindplane uses an event bus to communicate between components within Bindplane.
-When operating Bindplane in HA mode, you can use the event bus to send events between Bindplane servers.
+When you operate Bindplane in HA mode, you can use the event bus to send events between Bindplane servers.

 To learn more, see Event Bus.